European Union Studies (MA)

 • Demonstrable motivation to study and familiarity with the MA programme and the specific specialisation(s).

-Additionally, you must meet one of the following qualitative admission requirements depending on when you start the programme:
+Additionally, you must meet one of the following qualitative admission requirements:

 • A good academic record as an indicator of academic excellence, demonstrated by an average grade of at least 6.5 (Dutch grading system), in the Bachelor programme.